kSiadat/mtDNA_project/posts/About_mtDNA.md

 Another way in which mtDNA is distinct from nuclear DNA is that it does not fully replicate in time with the phases of the cell cycle, even though mtDNA replication and maintenance is controlled by nuclear DNA.
 The way it works is that there is relaxed replication which is not coupled to chromosome replication, this is the kind that is independent of the cell cycle.
 Then there is also stringent replication, this is coupled to chromosome replication, meaning it is in time with the phases of the cell cycle [mtDNA_diseases](https://doi.org/10.1016/j.bbabio.2009.09.005).
 These 2 types of replictaion create an overall effect where mtDNA replicates constantly, but replicates more at certain phases of the cell cycle in order to be ready for cell division [bacterial_plasmids](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC413948/?page=8).

 Nuclear DNA is very long and resembles a string, this means that it has to have a way of finishing off the ends of the DNA molecule.
-Mitochondria get around this problem by having a circular loop of mtDNA, so it has no start or end (Conor Lawless).
+Mitochondria get around this problem by having a circular loop of mtDNA, so it has no start or end, [wiki_telomeres] (https://en.wikipedia.org/wiki/Telomere).
 Circular DNA is a feature of prokaryotes, which is why mitochondria are thought to have originated from them.

-A REFERENCE FOR END REPLICATION IN PROKARYOTES: https://en.wikipedia.org/wiki/Telomere

 Unlike most DNA where half of the genetic material is inherited from each parent, mtDNA is only ever completely inherited from the mother of the person. [wiki_human_mtDNA](https://en.wikipedia.org/wiki/Human_mitochondrial_genetics)